lvinken/Enc2MusicXML/README.md

 ## Status

-Proof of concept.
-It extracts the same information from Encore files as does enc2ly, but the MusicXML export is very rudimentary.
+In development.
+Enc2MusicXML extracts the same information from Encore files as does enc2ly, but the MusicXML export is still incomplete.

 ## Building